whiskyechobravo/kerko/docs/troubleshooting.md

 ```

 Requirements in `run.in` are more flexible regarding the versions.
 If you still
-have version conflicts with those requirements, you'll have to decide which
+have version conflicts with those requirements, you'll have to find out which
-version to use and verify that it is compatible with both KerkoApp and your
+version to use, checking that it is compatible with both KerkoApp and your other
-other Python code.
+Python code.

-## No such command "kerko" error when running Flask

-Make sure you are trying to run the `flask` command from the application's
-directory, where the `wsgi.py` file is found.
-To run it from other directories,
-you might need to use Flask's `--app` option, or to set the `FLASK_APP`
-environment variable.

-## Errors when using the `main` version of Kerko

-The `main` branch of KerkoApp is meant to work with the latest published
-release of Kerko.
-If you have installed the `main` version of Kerko instead
-its latest published release, use the `development` branch of KerkoApp instead of
-`main`.
+[environment variables]: config-basics.md#environment-variables
+[TOML files]: config-basics.md#toml-files